AlexeySKiselev/randomjs/Readme.md

 [![dependencies Status](https://david-dm.org/AlexeySKiselev/randomjs/status.svg)](https://david-dm.org/AlexeySKiselev/randomjs)

 # Unirand
-A JavaScript for generating random distributions and its statistical analysis.
+A JavaScript module for generating random distributions and its statistical analysis.

 Implemented in pure JavaScript with no dependencies, designed to work Node.js and fully asynchronous, tested *with 450+ tests*.